A Chiastic Reconfiguration Of Joel

 [e] vs 13 "doing harm" instead of "sending calamity".

-[f] vs 14 "Some of them may turn and repent.
-They may leave behind gifts" instead of "He may turn and relent and leave behind a blessing". ( We treat the singular pronoun as referring to the wicked as a group.)
+[f] vs 14 "It may turn and repent and leave behind a gift" instead of "He may turn and relent and leave behind a blessing".

 [g] vs 17 "one that is ruled by other nations" instead of "a byword among the nations".